 Repeat this sequence for each pair of adjacent sensors.
 A 3-sensor configuration will only need enough samples for two links (~40-50 samples total), but a 10-sensor configuration will need samples for nine links (~175-200 samples total).
 There's no proper number of samples per link, but most successful calibration contain around 20-30 samples per link.

-Different sensor configurations have different needs, but one way to speed up your calibration is to place the Aruco markers on a 3D object to calibrate multiple sensors in one sample.
+Different sensor configurations have different needs, but one way to speed up your calibration is to place more ArUco markers in the volume to calibrate more of it at once.

 Keep in mind: